Bachelor of Science in Nursing – American Indian program

 (NCLEX-RN), and begin their rewarding career in healthcare.

-Download the BSN information packet for further details.
+Download the AIP BSN information packet for further details.

 There are a variety of prerequisites you must complete

 before being admitted into the nursing program.
 Check out the BSN American

 Getting ready to apply?
 Please download the American Indian Program application to review the School of Nursing admissions process.